-There may be several aspects of labor, delivery, and even motherhood that I’m still unsure of, but I do know this: I don’t want a push present.
+There may be plenty of things about motherhood that I’m still unsure of, but I do know this: I don’t want a push present.
 Nope.
 No, thank you.

 Since reaching this conclusion, I’ve quickly found that The Push Present can be a touchy subject, riddled with assumptions.
 One also-pregnant acquaintance straight-up asked me, “What’s Anthony getting you?
 Did you drop hints or are you allowing him to surprise you?”
 (Eek!
 There’s something unnerving about that particular wording, right?… “Am I allowing him to surprise me?!”)
 Then, later that week, a few of his well-intentioned female coworkers tried to convince him that even though I saaaaay I don’t want one, I really, really do, so he should probably get on that.